Chapter 1. Introduction to Hammer

 Examples in this guide assume having saved credentials in the configuration file, or using a hammer authentication session.

-It is possible to install hammer individually on a server where there is no Satellite installed, and use it to connect the server to a remote Satellite.
+hammer on a host that has no Satellite Server Server installed, and use it to connect the host to a remote Satellite.

 # yum install tfm-rubygem-hammer_cli_katello